 “Calm down, James,” Remus laughed quietly as he placed a hand on his agitated friend, “we won’t invite Lily if you don’t want us to.”
 James swallowed and nodded, unclenching his fists; Remus gave him a small pat before returning to his original position.
 He understood James’ logic.
 If Lily did find out, she would be extremely angry.
 However, part of Remus knew she would be even angrier if she found out she had been left off the guest list purposely.

 Lily Evans hated James Potter but deep down, she hated being left out even more.

 “So no Evans,” Sirius said slowly as he looked at James and then panned his head to the rest of the group, “but the other Seventh Year Gryffindors will get cards.
 Now who’s next?
 Ravenclaws?
 Hufflepuffs?
 What do you say, Prongs?”

 “Name every single person you want to invite so we can approve them but remember, no Prefects,” James warned.

 “Fine,” Sirius growled.
 “We’ve already got a lot of the Hufflepuffs playing in the band.
-So I’d really only add Dorcas Meadows - oh and Geoffrey Wood from Gryffindor, I forgot about him - and Lizzie Richardson.”
+So I’d really only add Dorcas Meadows - oh and Geoffrey Wood from Gryffindor, I forgot about him, he's a Sixth Year - and Lizzie Richardson.”
 He waited until the rest of the boys nodded in approval and then continued as he counted off his fingers.
 “As for the Ravenclaws … William Upton, Jonathan Boot, Timothy McLaughlin, Henry Girgish, Marlene McKinnon, and Rose of course.
 Shit, I need another girl.
 Who else?”